Motaher Hossain Sazu: Career

 In November 2011, Sazu and SM Rezaul Karim led a group of pro-Awami League lawyers into the office of the President of the Bangladesh Supreme Court Bar Association Khandker Mahbub Hossain and remove photos of former President Ziaur Rahman, politician Maulana Abdul Hamid Khan Bhashani, and former chief of Bangladesh Army MAG Osmani from the office.
 Another group of pro-Awami League leaders led by Attorney General Mahbubey Alam, Abdul Matin Khasru, and Yusuf Hossain Humayun requested President Khandker Mahbub Hossain not hang the three portraits next to that of former President Sheikh Mujibur Rahman.
 The association was then dominated by lawyers aligned with the opposition Bangladesh Nationalist Party.

 Sazu filed an appeal against the High Court Division verdict in 2016 that scrapped the 16th amendment to the constitution of Bangladesh, which was passed by the parliament on 22 September 2014, and gave it the power to remove judges due to incapability or misconduct.
 He defended executive magistrates on behalf of the state in the High Court Division.
 Sazu received the investigation report from the chief metropolitan magistrate of Dhaka in 2017 on Shyamal Kanti Bhakta, the Hindu principal of the Piyar Sattar Latif High School.
-Bhakta was humiliated by member of parliament AKM Salim Osman for allegedly insulting Islam.
+Bhakta was allegedly humiliated by member of parliament AKM Salim Osman for allegedly insulting Islam.

-Sazu represented the state in a case filed by a Bangladesh seeking to marry a Rohingya woman; Bangladeshi law does not allow it's citizens to marry Rohingya refugees in Bangladesh.
+Sazu represented the state in a case filed by a Bangladesh seeking to marry a Rohingya woman; Bangladeshi law does not allow its citizens to marry Rohingya refugees in Bangladesh.
 He represented the state in a hearing over the cancelled candidacy of Afroza Khan Rita the Bangladesh Nationalist Party candidate for Manikganj-3 due to defaulting on an 18 billion Bangladeshi Taka loan from Sonali Bank ahead of the 2018 general election.
 He represented the Bangladesh Election Commission in a hearing on an appeal filed by former Prime Minister Khaleda Zia against the cancellation of her candidacy by the Election Commission due to her conviction in a criminal case.
 The High Court bench upheld the decision of the commission.
 He represented the state in an apeal filed by Jalal Uddin, candidate of the Bikolpo Dhara Bangladesh, challenging the Election Commission canceling the candidacy of the Bangladesh Nationalist Party candidate Khandker Abu Ashfaq for Dhaka-1 on the grounds of him holding the office of Nawabganj Upazila chairman.